PSUmodeling/MM-PIHM-EnKF/README.md

   `OUTPUT_DIR` parameter can be left blank, in which case PROJECT.(simulation start time) style directory name will be used.
   EnKF output files (e.g., estimated parameters, assimilated observations) will also be written in this directory.

+The "System configuration" block defines parameters specific to your cluster.
 * `RUN_MODE`: ensemble simulation mode.

   If `RUN_MODE` is 0, ensemble simulations will be performed on current node sequentially without submitting jobs.